Marla Conrad from Middletown, Ohio. I have been in the singing Ministry for 36 yrs. now, singing southern Gospel

 I can't tell you that it has always been easy, because it hasn't been.
 Taking a blind, multi-handicapped child on the road

-for twenty six years is far from easy.
-But when you see the effect and impact she has on the people that we meet,
+for twenty eight years is far from easy.
+But when you see the effect and impact she has on the people that we meet, you just

 to smile and say, "Thank you Jesus, for giving this child to us".

 What a joy and blessing it is for

-it is for us to be Kiley's parents.
-To be able to be together as a family and for me to Minister through song and testimony
+for us to be Kiley's parents.
+To be able to be together as a family and for me to Minister through song and testimony of the

 and mighty things the Lord has done.
 Would I do it all again?
 ABSOLUTELY!